-Winter squash differ from summer squash in that they’re picked at the end of the season when their rinds have toughened up, their seeds have fully developed, and their leaves have started to wither.
+Winter squash are picked at the end of summer (typically from early September to early October) when their rinds have toughened up, their seeds have fully developed, and their vines have started to wither.

 The leaves are the first sign of fruit maturity.
-Once they start to yellow on their own and the vines look like they’re on their way out (before frost hits), the squash should be fully ripe.
+Once they turn yellow on their own and the vines look like they’re on their way out (before frost hits), the squash should be fully ripe.

 The squash should sound hollow when you give it a good thump with your hand, and the skin’s glossy sheen will give way to a duller tone.